 The Department of Education (DOE) works closely with the School Construction Authority (SCA) to plan for learning sites across all five boroughs.
 Their Adopted Five-Year Capital Plan for Fiscal Years 2020-2024 can be found here.
-At the highest level, the SCA is looking to acquire or lease property for 36 different learning facilities, representing 20,189 school seats.
-This is down by 19 facilities since last year's Report.
+At the highest level, the SCA is looking to acquire or lease property for 29 different educational facilities, representing 17,080 school seats.
+This is down by 7 facilities and approximately 3,000 seats since last year's Report.
 A summary of target locations for different educational facility types can be found in Appendix C.